elastic/elasticsearch/docs/internal/DistributedArchitectureGuide.md

 complete at some later time, or (most commonly) pass along down into some other method which takes a callback argument, possibly after modifying its behaviour slightly by wrapping it in another callback.

-`ActionListener` is a general-purpose callback that is used extensively across the Elasticsearch codebase.
-It's an important feature of the
-Elasticsearch codebase that `ActionListener` is used pretty much everywhere that needs to perform some asynchronous and nonblocking
-computation: the uniformity makes it easier to compose parts of the system together without needing to build adapters to convert back and forth between different kinds of callback.
+`ActionListener` is a general-purpose callback interface that is used extensively across the Elasticsearch codebase.
+It's an important feature of the Elasticsearch codebase that `ActionListener` is used pretty much everywhere that needs to perform some asynchronous and nonblocking computation.
+The uniformity makes it easier to compose parts of the system together without needing to build adapters to convert back and forth between different kinds of callback.
 It also makes it easier to develop the skills needed to read and understand all the asynchronous code, although this definitely takes practice and is certainly not easy in an absolute sense.
 Finally, it has allowed us to build a rich library for working with `ActionListener` instances themselves, creating new instances out of existing ones and completing them in interesting ways.
 See for instance:

 - all the static methods on [ActionListener](https://github.com/elastic/elasticsearch/blob/main/server/src/main/java/org/elasticsearch/action/ActionListener.java) itself
 - [`ThreadedActionListener`](https://github.com/elastic/elasticsearch/blob/main/server/src/main/java/org/elasticsearch/action/support/ThreadedActionListener.java) for forking work elsewhere